andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li>Right-click the "Start" Button (Windows logo) and click "Run"</li>
       <li>Type "control" for the "Run" panel and click "OK"</li>
       <li>On the Control Panel, do not click "Uninstall a program".
 Click "Programs".  </li>
-      <li>Under "Programs and features", click "Turn Windows features on or off"</li>
+      <li>Under "Programs and Features", click "Turn Windows features on or off"</li>
       <li>By checking the box next to it, turn on "Internet Information Services.</li>
       <li>Expand IIS with "+" icon and double-click on "World Wide Web Services".</li>
       <li>Under WWWS, expand "Application Development Features" by double-clicking it.</li>
       <li>Check on the box next "CGI".</li>
       <li>Click "Okay".</li>
       <li>After the installation is complete make sure to close it.</li>
-      <li> To verify your webserver is up & running, open Microsoft Edge and type on the URL "127.0.0.1".</li>
+      <li> To verify your web server is up & running, open Microsoft Edge and type on the URL "127.0.0.1".</li>
     </ol>

 - Note: By Installing/Enabling CGI on IIS, it lets you provide the necessary infrastructure for OSTicket to function correctly.
 Without CGI, the application would not work properly.